ibm-cloud-docs/FileStorage/best-practices.md

 * **Choose a higher bandwidth.** The speed of your Ethernet connection must be faster than the expected maximum throughput from your volume.
 Generally, don't expect to saturate your Ethernet connection beyond 70% of the available bandwidth.

      For example, if you have 6,000 IOPS and are using a 16-KB block size, the volume can handle approximately 94-MBps throughput.
 However, when you have a 1-Gbps Ethernet connection to your LUN, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
-It's because 70 percent of the theoretical limit of a 1-Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.
+It's because 70% of the theoretical limit of a 1-Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.
      {: note}

 ## Best practice 2 - Optimize the host and applications